 The Department of Public Safety and representatives from the Physical Facilities Management (PFM) continuously conduct surveys and checks of the University properties for deficiencies.
 For example, checking areas throughout the campuses where exterior and interior lights may needed for better illumination; the doors with automatic locking mechanisms to ensure each is operating properly and maintaining the landscape.
 If deficiencies are found, University community members are instructed to submit a service request to the Physical Facilities Management for repairs.
-To report building or ground deficiencies to Physical Facilities Management (PFM) Operations Center at (202) 806-1002 or for website access www.pfm.howard.edu.
+To report building or ground deficiencies to Physical Facilities Management (PFM) Operations Center at (202) 806-1000 or fill out an online work request at www.pfm.howard.edu.

-Campus Fire Safety Policy
+Annual Campus Fire Safety Report

 The Higher Education Opportunity Act, enacted on August 14, 2008, requires institutions with on-campus housing facilities for students to publish an Annual Fire Safety Report that outlines the fire safety policies, practices, standards of the institution and discloses statistics for fire related incidents.
 The information in this portion of the Annual Security Report satisfies the requirements of the Clery Act.
-The Campus Fire Safety Policy includes a description of oncampus student housing fire safety systems; the number of regular mandatory supervised fire drills and the policies on portable electrical appliances, smoking and items that produce open flames.
+The Campus Fire Safety Policy includes a description of on-campus student housing fire safety systems; the number of regular mandatory supervised fire drills and the policies on portable electrical appliances, smoking and items that produce open flames.